-Reverse Fault Rupture at s/B = 0.28 (Test ML-08)
+3.1 Reverse Fault Rupture at s/B = 0.22 (Test ML-05)

-In this test, the caisson was positioned so that the free field rupture would cross the caisson base 1.1 m to the left of its right corner (s = 0.28 B).
+In this test, the caisson was positioned so that the free field rupture would cross the caisson base 1.1 m to the left of its right corner (s/B = 0.22).
 As expected the rigid caisson mass interacts with the rupturing fault modifying significantly the failure pattern in comparison to the free field path.
 The mechanisms of fault-caisson interaction are highlighted in Figure 3.

-Figure 3a shows a set of images captured at different - characteristic time points during faulting.
-Significant soil deformation can be observed for h = 0.8 m propagating vertically towards the soil surface on the right (hanging wall) side of the caisson and causing significant sliding to take place along the right caisson sidewall (indicated by the dotted line), yet without evident fault plane formation (see also corresponding shear strain contours in Figure 3b, as deduced through image analysis of the test results).
-However, after 0.7 m of additional fault displacement (h = 1.5 m) a localization plane (F1) has clearly formed and propagated from the base dislocation point to the right corner of the foundation and all along its right sidewall.
+Figure 3a shows a set of images captured at different time points during faulting.
+Significant soil deformation can be observed for h=0.8 m propagating vertically towards the soil surface on the right (hanging wall) side of the caisson and causing significant sliding to take place along the right caisson sidewall (indicated by the dotted line), yet without evident fault plane formation (see also corresponding shear strain contours in Figure 3b).
+However, after 0.7 m of additional fault displacement (h=1.5 m) a localization plane (FI) has clearly formed and propagated from the base dislocation point to the right corner of the foundation and all along its right sidewall.
 At the same time, a secondary localization (F2) appears.
 Initiating from the bedrock dislocation, F2 intersects with the left (footwall) caisson base corner propagating with a much shallower dip angle.
 Thereafter, on additional fault displacement, the rupture bifurcates and fault deformation localizes upon these two distinct strands, one at each foundation side.
-Observe the soil heave formation next to the top right caisson corner due to F1 and the scarp formed at the soil surface due to the emergence of F2 for h = 3.5 m.
+Observe the soil heave formation next to the top right caisson corner due to FI and the scarp formed at the soil surface due to the emergence of F2 for h=3.5 m.